 Other dinoflagellates that contributed to the amassed volume of cell densities of this group are: Ceratium spp.
 (3,500 cells/L - 17% composition), Peridinium spp.
-(600 cells/L - 3% composition), Protoperidinium spp.
-(1,660 cells/L - 8% composition), and Scrippsiella spp. with 120 cells/L, having a 0.58% composition from the total population sample (Table 2-30).
+(600 cells/L - 3% composition), Protocentrum spp.
+(2,100 cells/L - 10% composition), Protoperidinium spp.
+(1,660 cells/L - 8% composition), and Scrippsiella spp. with 120 cells/L, having a 0.58% composition from the total population sample (Table 2-31).
 These dinoflagellates are of great importance at the base of the food web, as they are sources of nutrients for larger organisms, and act as predators on smaller organisms such as diatoms.

 For the diatoms, the relatively abundant genera was Pseudonitzschia spp. with 1,100 cells/L (5.3% of the total composition).
 This chain-forming organism has some species that are known to produce domoic acid (DA) - a toxin associated with Amnesic Shellfish Poisoning (ASP).
 Currently, 51 species are known, 26 of which have been shown to produce DA.
 The direct impacts of species identification on public health make this a serious concern.
-Toxogenic and nontoxogenic species commonly co-occur; therefore, discrimination between various Pseudonitzschia spp. is imperative to determine the potential toxicity of an algal bloom.
+Toxogenic and nontoxogenic species commonly cooccur; therefore, discrimination between various Pseudonitzschia spp. is imperative to determine the potential toxicity of an algal bloom.
 Optical microscopy identification techniques are inadequate when a large number of samples must be routinely examined, such as is required for a monitoring program for public health.
 Unlike certain dinoflagellate blooms, domoic acid-producing Pseudonitzschia spp. must be present in high concentrations (greater than 100,000 cells L-1) to contaminate shellfish at a level that would cease harvesting.
-Sediment cores indicate link increasing coastal nutrient levels and between increase in Pseudonitzschia spp. blooms (ref: https://en.wikipedia.org/wiki/Pseudo-nitzschia).
+Sediment cores indicate a link between increasing coastal nutrient levels and an increase in Pseudonitzschia spp. blooms (ref: https://en.wikipedia.org/wiki/Pseudo-nitzschia).